 Choosing the Best Gimbal

-Now the question arises, which is the best gimbal?
+Now the question arises, what is the best gimbal?
 The answer depends on the type of activity you intend to use your drone for.
 Do you want it for surveying and mapping?
 Photography shot?
 Filming a video?
 Search and rescue?
 The choice of gimbal will depend on what the drone camera is going to be used for.
 Let’s talk about the different types of gimbals and which form of activity they’re the best fit for.

 2 Axis Gimbal